-Who Are Princess Diana’s Sisters?
+Who Are Princess Diana's Sisters?
 Everything You Need to Know About Lady Sarah and Lady Jane

+At Prince Harry and Meghan Markle’s wedding, a very special woman stood up in the middle of the service to give a reading: Lady Jane Fellowes, Princess Diana’s elder sister.

-When Prince Charles made the sad journey to bring Princess Diana‘s body home to England after her death following a car crash in the Pont de l’Alma tunnel in Paris on August 31, 1997, he wasn’t alone.
-Her two sisters — Lady Sarah McCorquodale and Lady Jane Fellowes — accompanied him on the tragic trip.
+Harry has remained close to Lady Jane, as well as Diana’s other sister, Lady Sarah McCorquodale.
+Back in 1997, the two sisters accompanied Prince Charles as they went to Paris to bring Princess Diana‘s body home to England after her death following a car crash in the Pont de l’Alma tunnel on August 31, 1997.

 Diana was four and six years younger than Jane and Sarah respectively, and as they spent much of Diana’s childhood away at boarding school, she didn’t grow up with them in the same way she did with her younger brother, Charles, 9th Earl Spencer, 53.
 Her brother also has been more vocal about losing his sister — most famously giving a powerful eulogy at her funeral at Westminster Abbey — making him Diana’s best-remembered sibling.